Inter sign Man Utd flop Sanchez on free transfer | Goal.com

 "I can confirm we have agreed [a deal for Sanchez to leave].
 Alexis enjoyed his time there, they have liked him so that’s a good move for him," he said.

-Inter CEO Giuseppe Marotta confirmed the move on Wednesday and said Sanchez is an important part of their squad moving forward.
+Inter CEO Giuseppe Marotta confirmed the move on Wednesday and claimed that Sanchez is an important part of their squad moving forward.

 "We believe in him, that he can be a strong part of this squad and are happy to have concluded this deal," he told Sky Italia.